Auxerre

 - Abbaye Saint-Germain, which was founded in the 5th century

 Here is some fun information for people who like mathematics: Jean-Baptiste Joseph Fourier (1768–1830) was born in Auxerre.
-This famous mathematician developed the Fourier Series and Fourier Transform.
+This famous mathematician developed the Fourier Series and the Fourier Transform.
+Also Marie Noël, a great 20th-century poet (1883–1967).